alexandroid000/talks/qual/roboqual.md

 . . .

-Use branch-and-bound algorithm to reduce from factorial to exponential time.
+Use branch-and-bound technique to reduce from factorial to exponential time.

 t-Predictability
 ----------------